brownan/backathon/README.md

 password in plaintext somewhere.
 For purposes of the above argument, I consider that setup equivalent to just storing the whole key unencrypted.

-If protecting the repository from a compromised client is a priority, then it's theoretically possible to configure a storage backend to give write-only access to an API key.
-Since Backathon only writes new objects during a backup operation, it doesn't need read or delete access at all.
-All this prevents, however, is the attacker gaining the API key and using it to delete objects.
+If protecting the repository from a compromised client is a priority, then it's theoretically possible (I haven't tested this) to configure a storage backend with write-only access to an API key.
+Since Backathon only writes *new* objects during a backup operation—it never deletes or rewrites objects—it doesn't need read, modify, or delete access at all.
+The client wouldn't be able to prune old snapshots, and a different client would have to perform restores however.
-They already couldn't decrypt objects without the decrypted private key.

 ### Encryption Algorithms